sooiee/the-white-orchard/README.md

 ### COLOUR SCHEME

-The color palette was carefully selected to evoke femininity, elegance, and warmth while maintaining excellent accessibility standards.
+The colour palette was carefully selected to evoke femininity, elegance, and warmth while maintaining excellent accessibility standards.

 **Accessibility Changelog (October 2025):**

-- All gold and medium text colors darkened for WCAG AA contrast
+- All gold and medium text colours darkened for WCAG AA contrast
 - All form fields use associated labels and ARIA attributes for required fields
 - Focus states and skip links retained

-**Primary Colors:**
+**Primary Colours:**

 - **Cream White** `#FAF9F6` - Main background, creates warmth and elegance
 - **Cream Light** `#FFFEF9` - Subtle variations for depth